 Being in court is many lawyers' favorite part of the job.
 Judges get to be in court all the time.
 There is a good amount of variety to the job to keep it interesting, and judges mostly report quite high job satisfaction.

 Making the jump from lawyer to judge is quite difficult, as there are relatively few positions to fill and the process is difficult.
 Depending on the state, and the court, judges can be elected or appointed by various means.
 Once in, however, judges enjoy high job security with some positions being for life.

 One other potential negative is the sense of professional isolation some judges feel when they make the jump from lawyer to judge.
 All your old lawyer colleagues are no longer equals, and now have to address you as "your honor".
 This imbalance can put a strain on old friendships.

 What are Judges like?

-Based on our pool of users, judges tend to be predominately conventional people.
+Based on our pool of users, Judges tend to be predominately artistic people.
 Take our career test to see what career interest category best describes you.

 Judges by Strongest Interest Archetype